garylirocks/quickrefs/networking.markdown

 - gateway IP address: to communicate with other subnets
 - DNS: to get other computer's IP address

-sometimes you can get this setup automatically by **DHCP** protocal
+sometimes you can get this setup automatically by **DHCP** protocol